Dissipative Unified Dark Fluid Model: Cosmological Parameters of the Model

 \subsubsection{Cosmic Deceleration-Acceleration Transition}

-Observations from type Ia Supernovae (SNe Ia) and cosmic microwave background (CMB) support the scenario of the current speeding up expansion of the universe due to the domination of dark energy budget, and a slowing up expansion of earlier times due to the domination of cold dark and baryonic matter.
+Observations from type Ia Supernovae (SNe Ia) and cosmic microwave background (CMB) support the scenario of the current accelerated expansion of the universe due to the domination of dark energy budget, and a decelerated expansion of earlier times due to the domination of cold dark and baryonic matter.
 This means that the universe underwent a dynamical phase transition from deceleration to acceleration at some transition redshift $z_{tr}$.
-At this value of the redshift, deceleration parameter, $q(z_{tr})$, is zero.
-Using the value of $z_{tr}$ due to observations in eq(\ref{qofz}), we can constrain one of the remaining two parameters, $\alpha$ or $s$.
+At this value of the redshift, the deceleration parameter is zero.
+Using the value of $z_{tr}$ due to observations in Eq.(\ref{qofz}), we can constrain one of the remaining two parameters, $\alpha$ or $s$.